Special counsel releases trove of redacted documents in 2020 election subversion case against Trump

 Prosecutors have argued that these tweets from Trump should be allowed to be used in the trial because they were personal in nature or part of his campaigning efforts and not his official duties as president.

-Another volume contains memos from lawyer John Eastman with a plan for Pence to reject the congressional certification of the 2020 election.
-The volume also includes a public statement Trump released the night before January 6 claiming he and Pence were on the same page about the congressional certification, Trump’s prepared remarks for his speech on January 6, and fundraising emails sent out by his 2020 campaign in the days before January 6.
+The third volume contains photos of the signed fake elector certificates that Trump allies hoped would help reverse the 2020 election results, photos of pages of Pence’s 2022 autobiography, and the transcript from Trump’s January 2020 call with Georgia’s secretary of state.

-Pence’s letter to Congress on January 6 explaining why he could not reject certifying the election and a transcript of Trump’s 2023 CNN town hall are also included in the documents.
+The final volume includes memos from lawyer John Eastman with a plan for Pence to reject the congressional certification of the 2020 election.
+The volume also includes a public statement Trump released the night before January 6 claiming he and Pence were on the same page about the congressional certification, Trump’s prepared remarks for his speech on January 6 and fundraising emails sent out by his 2020 campaign in the days before January 6.

-The redacted files were expected to include an array of materials, including grand jury transcripts and notes from FBI interviews conducted during the yearslong investigation.
+The documents also include a copy of a handwritten note containing a request for Pence to “reject” electors, a January 6-related budget and a transcript of Trump’s 2023 CNN town hall.

 Prosecutors have charged Trump with four crimes stemming from his actions following his 2020 election loss, including conspiracy to defraud the United States and obstruction.
 Trump has pleaded not guilty.